kcelestinomaria/infomark-web-app/README.md

 ### Backend

-- **Database**: Uses SQLite3 and YAML files for efficient data storage.
+- **Database**: Uses SQLite3 to cache data in a local filesystem and YAML files for efficient data storage over the browser.
 - **Authentication**: Passwords are hashed and managed using streamlit-authenticator for security.
 - **User Management**: Functions for creating, updating, and retrieving user information.